 Here are various resources available to them:

-• Mentorship Programs: Many teams and organizations have mentorship programs wherein retired athletes or seasoned players can guide and support younger athletes with difficulties.
+- Mentorship Programs: Lots of teams and groups have mentorship programs.
+These programs help younger athletes with problems by having retired athletes or experienced players guide and support them.

-• External Support Networks: Athletes may also turn to their friends, family, and outside groups that focus on athlete development and transition for assistance.
+- External Support Networks: Athletes can ask their friends, family, and special groups that help athletes with advice and support.

 Reference: